 The Traditional Siberian Cat is a naturally occurring hypoallergenic cat breed that is well tolerated by families with allergy sufferers.
 This is, in my estimation, the best family pet.
 Beauty, intelligence, affectionate, trainability, hardiness, and a personality that will capture your heart.
 They acclimate to the inside life with a family so well that itʼs amazing.
 They admire nature through a window and accept the inside life extremely well.
-They actually become a family member.
-In some instances they fulﬁll the family dream to those couples without children.
+Siberian cats actually become family members.
+In some instances, they fulﬁll the family dream of those couples without children.

-Every Siberian has a different personality but are equally respected by the family.
-They are so aware of the time of day, and very responsive to the moods of their human roommates.
-As many domestic cats play with balls as though they are four legged soccer players, a Siberian will also dominate the ball and then return it to its two legged friend to throw it again.
+Every Siberian cat has a different personality but is equally respected by the family.
+They are so aware of the time of day and very responsive to the moods of their human roommates.
+As many domestic cats play with balls as though they are four-legged soccer players, a Siberian will also dominate the ball and then return it to its two-legged friend to throw it again.
 They love to interact with humans.
-These cats can retrieve, they can search for an object on command, they can be taught to sit, down, heel, no, come, stay, and so many other responses for just the reward of affection.
+Siberian cats can retrieve, can search for an object on command, and they can be taught to sit, down, heel, no, come, stay, and so many other responses for just the reward of affection.
 A special treat, food, will drive them to do the unimaginable.

 They are considered kittens for the ﬁrst ﬁve years of their life because they continue to grow for at least the ﬁrst ﬁve years.
-Many siberians have lived beyond 20 years of life so I believe it is safe to say their life expectancy is 20+ years.
-It is thought that more than 1000 years ago the Asian Snow Leopard breed with native domestic cats of Siberia to produce the now known Siberian Cat Breed.
-1000 years of survival of the ﬁttest in the cold a harsh environment of Siberia was Mother Natures way of creating this magniﬁcent cat breed.
+Many Siberian cats have lived beyond 20 years of life, so I believe it is safe to say their life expectancy is 20+ years.
+It is thought that more than 1000 years ago, the Asian Snow Leopard bred with native domestic cats of Siberia to produce the now-known Siberian Cat Breed.
+1000 years of survival of the ﬁttest in the cold harsh environment of Siberia was Mother Nature’s way of creating this magniﬁcent cat breed.

-Siberian Cats are hardy and hypoallergenic if purchased as a Traditional Siberian Cat.
+Siberian cats are hardy and hypoallergenic if purchased as a Traditional Siberian Cats.
 In 1998 catteries in America started reporting people typically allergic to cats were not displaying allergy symptoms when exposed to the Siberian Cat.
 Later, Universities and other medical research facilities measured the concentration of allergen (FEL D1) to be as much as 10 times lower than measured in other domestic cats.